wunderio/silta/docs/vendor-uks.md

         s3-region: fi-hel2
         s3-secret-access-key: <SECRET_KEY>
     ```

+- If using managed database, create a new database user and set authentication method to `mysql_native_password`

+- Smallest size for UKS storage volumes is 1Gi - set this for mariadb, elasticsearch pods

 There are few more requirements listed on [silta-cluster chart page](https://github.com/wunderio/charts/tree/master/silta-cluster#requirements), those are common for all silta-cluster installations